dongwhee-kim/QEC_Exercise/00_Background/README.md

 **II.
 The Time Axis: Waiting for $d$ Rounds**

 Single-shot measurements are unreliable due to physical measurement errors.
 Therefore, we do not make a final decision based on a single cycle.
+We make a final decision based on a single **logical cycle**.
 - **Accumulation**: We repeat the QEC cycle for $d$ rounds (where $d$ is the code distance of Surface Code).
 - **Spacetime Volume**: The Host/Decoder collects the syndrome history over these $d$ rounds, creating a 3D spacetime decoding graph ($2D$ space $+ 1D$ time). **$m = (d - 1)$ rounds are required to match the code's error correction capability [8].**
     - **Space Error**: Data qubit errors